testillano/h2agent/README.md

 ###### Ignore

-If received, query parameters are ignored (removed from *URI* path and not taken into account to match provisions).
+If received, query parameters are ignored during classification (removed from *URI* path and not taken into account to match provisions), but they are, as always, stored to be accessible in further transformations.
+Anyway, take into account that they will be tokenized by ampersand (semicolon is not eligible as it is considered rare, so not implemented at the moment).

 ##### rgx & fmt